 - depository receipts or other types of instrument relating to investments falling within (i), (ii), or (iii) above, including Exchange Traded Funds (ETF's)

 - unit trusts, mutual funds and similar schemes,

 - Covered Warrants, and

-- any other investment instruments at the discretion of the partners
+- any other investment instruments at the discretion of the Directors

 In respect of deals executed on your behalf, we act as an Agent.
 In very limited circumstances on small value trades we may enter into transactions with you as a principal and not act on your behalf as agent, in order that we can facilitate your trade.
 Your contract note will state the capacity in which we dealt.

 All orders are dealt on a first come first served basis in order to ensure equal treatment.

 The Directors reserve the right to apply dealing restrictions whenever appropriate.